 By Sana Younas & Dr.Anila Kamal

-The present study explored the role of socio-demographic factors with Piri Muridi within indigenous context of Pakistan.
-Participants were taken from Islamabad, Rawalpindi, Azad Kashmir, and Mansehra.
+A research by scholars at Quaid-i- Azam University, Islamabad has explored the role of socio-demographic factors with Piri Muridi within indigenous context of Pakistan.
+The participants were taken from Islamabad, Rawalpindi, Azad Jammu and Kashmir, and Mansehra.
 Their age ranged from 18-73 years.
-Results revealed that women are more inclined towards Piri-Muridi and have more perception of negative change in Piri-Muridi as compared to men.
+The results revealed that women were more inclined towards Piri-Muridi and have more perception of negative change in Piri-Muridi as compared to men.

-Married individuals scored significantly higher as compared to single individuals on the facets of belief system about Piri-Muridi.
-Non-believers of Piri-Muridi have more negative perception of change in Piri-Muridi as compared to strong believers and Murids.
-Ahly hades sect showed strong negative perception regarding Piri-Muridi as compared to Ahly sunnat brelvi.
+The married individuals scored significantly higher as compared to single persons on the facets of belief system about Piri-Muridi.
+Similarly, the non-believers of Piri-Muridi have more negative perception of change in Piri-Muridi as compared to strong believers and Murids.
+Ahly hadees sect showed strong negative perception regarding Piri-Muridi as compared to Ahly sunnat brelvi.
 Piri-Muridi relationship is widely been practiced in Indo Pak region (Pinto, 1995; Younas & Kamal, 2019).
 The relationship has its origin in religion but in order to know the psycho-social perspective of Piri-Muridi, it is necessary to understand the yet to understand its psychosocial perspective, there is a need to understand the views of various social scientists.

 The sociological study of Piri–Muridi by Turner (as cited in Deflam, 1991) raised few queries;would belief in any supernatural being (Pir) be made part of religious studies.
 If the answer is yes then how this PiriMuridi relationship should be explained in perspectives of religion, how it could be theoretically explained and what about the interaction between common man and super human beings which we call as Pir.